GothenburgBitFactory/taskwarrior/DEVELOPER.md

   All new unit tests should follow the test/template.t standard.

 # Patches
   Patches are encouraged and welcomed.
-Either attach them to the appropriate Jira issue, or send them to support@taskwarrior.org.
+Either send a pull request on Github or email a patch to support@taskwarrior.org.
 A good patch:

     * Maintains the MIT license, and does not contain code lifted from other sources.
 You will have written 100% of the code in the patch, otherwise we cannot maintain the license.
     * Precisely addresses one issue only.
     * Doesn't break unit tests.
+This means yes, run the unit tests.
     * Doesn't introduce dependencies.
-    * Is accompanied by unit tests, where appropriate.
+    * Is accompanied by new or updated unit tests, where appropriate.
     * Is accompanied by documentation changes, where appropriate.
     * Conforms to the prevailing coding standards - in other words, it should fit in with the existing code.